Constance Cochrane

-Constance Cochrane (1888-1962), was an American painter.
+Constance Cochrane (April 28, 1888 – December 13, 1962) was an American painter, known for her seascapes.
 She was an original member of the Philadelphia Ten.

-Biography
+She taught at the Philadelphia School of Design for Women in the 1920s, and had a summer studio in Monhegan, Maine.

+Early life and education

-Cochrane was born in 1888 at the United States Navy Yard in Pensacola, Florida.
-She attended the Philadelphia School of Design, studying under Elliott Daingerfield, and Henry B. Snell.
-After completing her studies Brooks set up a studio in Philadelphia.
+Cochrane was born in 1888 at the United States Navy Yard in Pensacola, Florida, the daughter of Henry Clay Cochrane and Elizabeth Lull Cochrane.
+Her father was a general in the United States Marine Corps; her brother Edward L. Cochrane was an admiral in the United States Navy.
+Her maternal grandfather, Edward P. Lull, was also a Naval officer.
+Paleontologist Richard Swann Lull was her maternal uncle.
+She attended the Philadelphia School of Design, studying under Elliott Daingerfield and Henry B. Snell.
+After completing her studies she set up a studio in Philadelphia.

+Career

-Between 1921 and 1927 Cochrane lectured at the Philadelphia School of Design.
+During World War I, Cochrane was a member of the Camouflage Corps of the National League for Women's Service, painting camouflage for the United States Navy in Washington.
+Between 1921 and 1927 she lectured at the Philadelphia School of Design for Women.
 She was an original member of the Philadelphia Ten.
 She was also a member of the Philadelphia Art Alliance and the National Association of Women Artists.
+She had a joint exhibition with Arrah Lee Gaul and Wuanita Smith in Philadelphia in 1931.

-Coming from a naval family, Brooks was known for her seascapes.
-In 1921 she began visiting Monhegan, Maine, eventually building a studio there.
+Coming from a naval family, Cochrane was known for her seascapes.
+In 1921 she began visiting Monhegan, Maine, eventually building a summer studio there, where her mother also worked, building and carving custom picture frames for Cochrane's paintings.
+She was a member of the Daughters of the American Revolution.